b. Bobby Day (a.k.a. Robert Howard Byrd), 15th August 1934, South Carolina, U.S.A.

 During the early '50s, Bobby and his family sponsored James Brown's parole from prison.

-The Avons then changed their name to The Flames, who became James Brown And The Famous Flames during the '60's.
+The Avons then changed their name to The Famous Flames, who became James Brown And The Famous Flames during the late Fifties.

 Bobby's first hit came for the Smash imprint, a duet with Anna King entitled 'Baby Baby Baby', which made number 52 in Billboard's soul chart in 1964.